-• does something that a reasonable person wouldn't do in a particular situation

-- fails to do something that a reasonable person would do in the circumstances - acts or fails to act in a way that causes harm to someone owed a duty of care.
+- does something that a reasonable person wouldn't do in a particular situation - fails to do something that a reasonable person would do in the circumstances - acts or fails to act in a way that causes harm to someone owed a duty of care.

-In relation to our Child Protection Risk Management Strategy, a breach of that duty of care includes any action or inaction by an employee, volunteer or child that fails to comply with any of the eight components of the Strategy.
+In relation to our Child Protection Risk Management Strategy, a breach of that duty of care includes any action or inaction by an employee, volunteer or child that fails to comply with any of the components of the Strategy.

-Employees, volunteers or families should report the breaches to the Nominated Supervisor or Approved Provider who will manage an investigation into the breach in a fair, unbiased and supportive manner in line with our Grievance Policy and Procedure (see Report Breach template at Appendix D).
+Employees, volunteers or families should report the breaches to the Nominated Supervisor who will manage an investigation into the breach in a fair, unbiased and supportive manner in line with our Grievance Policy and Procedure (see Report Breach template at Appendix D unless advised not to do so by the police or Child Protection because the breach is a child harm related matter).
 For example: